How to end your tenancy

 - Fill in and return our feedback questionnaire

-If you don’t do any of these things, you could be charged for any costs incurred by Unity Housing Association.
+If you have damaged your property or fail to fully clear it of all contents when you leave you could be charged for any costs incurred by Unity.

 You should also be aware that: